-When is Durga Puja in 2024: Date, History and Significance
+Home » Predictions » Festivals » When is Durga Puja in 2023: Date, History and Significance

 With the cool winds of the autumn and the lush green sugar canes coming straight out of the fields, you can be sure that the long wait is over!
 That time of the year is here, when we can revel in the spirit of the jubilant Durga Puja!
 This grand Hindu festival, which is celebrated prominently by Bengalis across the world, is a 5-day long extravaganza, which is celebrated in honour of the powerful mother Goddess.
 Durga Puja is one of the most important festivals in India.
 It is celebrated with great enthusiasm and fervour in different parts of the country.
 Durga Puja is celebrated the most in the state of West Bengal.
 But, it is also celebrated in other states like Orissa, Tripura, Bihar, Jharkhand, Maharashtra, Uttar Pradesh, and Gujarat.

 Durga Puja is a part of the nine-day long Navratri Festive season.
 In fact, the nine-day long Navratri festival culminates in Durga Puja.
 Like Dussehra, Durga Puja celebrates the victory of good over evil.
 As per the tradition, Goddess Durga had slain the wicked demon Mahishasur, after a nine-day battle (which took place during the nine days of Navratri).
-In 2024 Durga Puja will begin on the Wednesday, 9 Oct, 2024 To Sunday, 13 Oct, 2024
+In 2023 Durga Puja will begin on the 20th of October and end on the 24th of October.

 During the Durga Puja, God is in the form of the Divine Mother.
 Thus, Mother Durga is worshipped in various forms on the nine days of Navratri.
 She comprises of Durga, Lakshmi, Saraswati.
 The nine forms are the nine mahashaktis.
 Following are the nine forms of Goddess Durga on the nine days: 1st-day Shailputri, 2nd-day Brahmachanrini, 3rd-day Chandraghanta, 4th-day Kushmanda, 5th-day Skandmata, 6th-day Katyayini, 7rth day Kalratri, 8th-day Mahagauri and on the 9th-day Siddhidatri.
 Though the Goddess is one, she is represented and worshipped in three different aspects.